My rating: 3 of 5 stars

 One hallmark of modernism is a reversal in the priority of literature and painting.
 While theorists from antiquity through the 19th century debated in the abstract the relation between the two media, between word and image, literature pragmatically ruled over painting: the latter was an anecdotal or narrative art that took written stories, whether from scripture or mythology or history, as its subject matter.
 But by the end of the 19th century, painters increasingly abandoned subject matter as such and began to explore the nature of the medium itself, more interested in shape and color than what the artist could make them pretend to be.

 The Penguin Classics edition of Gertrude Stein’s 1909 triptych Three Lives insists on this visual context.
-In her introduction, Ann Charters links Stein’s innovations in prose fiction to her inspiration by the modernist art she and her brother always were collecting (as Stein herself might write) when they moved to Paris.
-From Cézanne, Matisse, and Picasso, she learned to dispense with conventions of plot and grammar and experiment instead with “incremental blocks of description” and “repetition in her description and dialogue” as verbal correlates for the painters’ visual explorations.
+In her introduction, Ann Charters links Stein’s innovations in prose fiction to her inspiration by the modernist art she and her brother always were collecting (as Stein herself might phrase it) when they moved to Paris.
+From Cézanne, Matisse, and Picasso, Stein learned to dispense with conventions of plot and grammar and to experiment instead with “incremental blocks of description” and “repetition in her description and dialogue” as verbal correlates for the painters’ visual explorations.

 She was likewise influenced by her old professor, William James, who, according to Charters, “believed that consciousness was experienced in repetitive, short, incremental stages, not in logical sequences.”
 (Can one wonder, without spoiling the avant-garde fun, why, if this is true, humanity had been writing for so long in logical sequences?)
 Finally, like so many Anglophone experimentalists, Stein took heart from the French literati, and modeled her Three Lives on Flaubert’s Trois contes.